AlexanderTroup/professional-website/README.md

   Place for people to come and find out about what I do Place to filter and sort requests for work
+    - how can I make the recriuiter's job easier?
   Somewhere that I don't have to keep rebuilding every so often for sharing my CV

 ### What it don't do